-We are the main provider of Hospital care to around 750,000 people in Manchester and Trafford, and the single biggest provider of specialised services in the North West of England, which include Breast Care, Vascular, Cardiac, Respiratory, Urology Cancer, Paediatrics, Women's Services, Ophthalmology and Genomic Medicine.
+We are the main provider of Hospital care to around 750,000 people in Manchester and Trafford, and the single biggest provider of specialised services in the North West of England.
+MFT also hosts and is a partner of both Manchester Local Care Organisation (MLCO) and Trafford Local Care Organisation (TLCO) who provide community services across Manchester and Trafford.